avnet-iotconnect/avnet-iotc-mtb-basic-example/README.md

 ## Supported Toolchains (make variable 'TOOLCHAIN')
 > [!IMPORTANT]
-> As of 8/8/2025 the older version v7.0.2 of this application and older will not work with any MTB Tools versions
+> As of 8/8/2025, the older version v7.0.2 of this application will not work with any MTB Tools versions
 > Due to a problem with incompatibility with retarget-io and the latest BSP.
 > Please use v7.1.0 and later versions.